XxPoggyisLitxX/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
 The Willager is part of the Illager Family.
-He is the ruler amongs them.
+He is the ruler amongst them.
 ### Location
 The Willager is found at a ruined structures.
-The structure contains pillars and one chest in the centre.
+The structure contains pillars and one chest in the center.
 Open the chest to summon the Willager.

 ## Enchantaegis
 <div style="display: flex; align-items: center;">